 Lately the Great Geysir has been growing old and does not erupt anymore.
 There is still much to see in the area with the geyser Strokkur erupting regularly and high geothermal activity in general.
 The reason why Geysir does not erupt anymore is because of its size but since it has grown so big the pressure cannot build up sufficiently for eruption.
 However, in 2000 after an earthquake in the area, Geysir started once more to erupt and did so for a short while, so it′s possible Geysir might come out of retirement again.

 In its younger time the Great Geysir used to erupt quite regularly and quite spectacularly, with its prime being in 1845 when it erupted up to 170 metres (560 ft.).
 In comparison, Strokkur, the most active geyser in Iceland now reaches 30 metres (98 ft.) so it must have been quite a sight back then.
-You can experience the Great Geyser along with the waterfall Gullfoss and Þingvellir National Park in our Golden Circle tour that also includes a visit to Kerið, a volcanic crater and free ice-cream!
-Check it out (here).
+You can experience the Great Geyser along with the waterfall Gullfoss and Þingvellir National Park in our Golden Circle tour.
+Combine it with a Snorkel Tour in Silfra or a Farm Visit.

 Tour mentioned in this article: